Timeline

 Over 80 Sacred Heart convents and schools are established across Europe.

-In September of 1923, Mother Clara Meigs Sands, RSCJ, opens Sacred Heart School at 1719 Massachusettes Ave. in DC, and becomes the School's first headmistress through 1931.
+In September of 1923, Mother Clara Meigs Sands, RSCJ, opens Sacred Heart School at 1719 Massachusettes Ave. in DC, and becomes the School's first Headmistress through 1931.

 On May 25, 1925, Madeleine Sophie Barat was canonized a saint.
 Her feast day is celebrated each year on this day.